howerj/liblisp/liblisp.md

   should not be possible to make the interpreter seg-fault.
 * See the "@todo" comments at the top of [liblisp.c][] to see a full list of bugs as well comments labeled with "@bug".
+* The code is formatted in an odd way, but I like it, it is simple enough to change however by using GNU indent.
+* Some line lengths in the C file exceed 80 characters.

 <div id='To Do'/>
 ## To Do